c3g/GenPipes_Docs/docs/source/faq/faq_general.rst

 What is GenPipes?
 +++++++++++++++++

-GenPipes is an open source python framework for large scale genomics analysis.
+GenPipes is an open-source Python framework for large scale genomics analysis.
 Refer to :ref:`What is GenPipes section<what_is_gp>` in GenPipes documentation for details.

 Where can I find GenPipes Citation reference and text?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++